 Based on a series of fictional tale that happened within Room 27 in a once-glamorous fictional hotel, Singapura.
 In The Room told six tales of carnal pleasures and secrets through the decades, from the Japanese occupation to Singapore’s independence.
 As much as I love Eric Khoo’s 12 Storey and Mee Pok Man, In The Room was painfully slow.
 The scripts were almost amateurish, camera angles were rough, scenes cut abruptly, some of the actors were boring and overly theatrical, and you barely noticed any soundtrack.

 It was a mess.

-The only two things that barely saved the film, was having a big name actress, Josie Ho, and Japanese AV (adult video) actress, Shou Nishino.
+The only two things that barely saved the film was having a big name actress, Josie Ho, and Japanese AV (adult video) actress, Shou Nishino.

-As the film got grittier, images of room 27 were getting more and more dilapidated from the first story to the next, and finally it looked like a pornographic ghost story.
+As the film got grittier, images of room 27 were getting more and more dilapidated from the first story to the next, and finally, it looked like a pornographic ghost story.

-Filmed in September 2014 by Principal Photography within 10 days at Infinite Studio in Singapore and produced by Nansun Shi and Zhao Wei Films, and distributed and financed by Distribution Workshop.
+Filmed in September 2014 by Principal Photography within ten days at Infinite Studio in Singapore and produced by Nansun Shi and Zhao Wei Films, and distributed and financed by Distribution Workshop.
 The $800,000 budgeted film premiered at the Toronto International Film Festival in September 2015 and travelled to the San Sebastián International Film Festival, Busan International Film Festival.
-It almost opened in Singapore during the 2015 Singapore Film Festival, but Eric Khoo withdrew his submission for a rating for the film from the Media Development Authority (MDA) as the MDA had deemed that two scenes exceeded the R21 rating guidelines.
+It almost opened in Singapore during the 2015 Singapore Film Festival.
+Still, Eric Khoo withdrew his submission for a rating for the film from the Media Development Authority (MDA) as the MDA had deemed that two scenes exceeded the R21 rating guidelines.
 However, on February 25, 2016, the film was given a general release after an “international version” with subtle differences from the original was passed with an R21 uncut rating by the censors.